 When the officers had finished they would leave the young men in one corner of the room and sit down in the other to play cards.
 After approximately 30 minutes the officers then got up and started the next round of beatings that did not last as long as the first, but was similar in its character.

 After it ended, they were ordered to get up and led outside of the station.
 Here they were loaded into a white windowless van that consisted of a caged department, were they would sit in complete darkness.
 After a short ride of around three minutes they would be ordered to step down the vehicle at the Serbian side (Batrovci) of the same border crossing.
-The group would receive back their phones, that had been broken by the police allegedly during the time they were taken to another room at the border station, according to the respondents statement.
+The group received back their phones, that had been broken by the police allegedly during the time they were taken to another room at the border station, according to the respondents statement.
 The glasses were shattered and the plug entry for chargers and the slot for sim cards were disabled, as well as the sim cards taken.

 They were then handed over to another police officer, which the men believed to be Serbian, who showed them the way back to the town of Sid.
 Making their way back to Sid on foot, they passed the long lines of cars that were waiting for border inspection.
 Being released in the middle of the night, they asked the drivers for food and received a few canned items from some of them, since they had just been relieved of what they packed for their journey.